 Screen, interview, hire and repeat.
 That could be the shortest job description for a recruiter.
 But a glimpse at a recruiter’s typical agenda shows that their day-to-day tasks are not as simple as you might think.

-Here are recruiters’ top responsibilities broken down by stages of the hiring process, along with advice on how to be a successful recruiter at each stage:
+Here are recruiters’ top responsibilities, along with advice on how to be a successful recruiter:

 Meet with the hiring manager